Connemara and County Mayo: Places to Explore

 Nestled idyllically at the foot of the Maamturk Mountains and overlooking the tranquil waters of Killary Harbour, Leenane is a tiny village noted for its role as the setting for the film The Field, which...

-This is one of the main gateway villages to the famous Connemara National Park.
+This is the gateway village to the famous Connemara National Park.
 It also makes a handy base for those visiting spectacular Kylemore Abbey, one of Ireland's grandest ancestral estates.

 Bustling Oughterard (pronounced ook-ter-ard) is the main village on the western shores of Lough Corrib and one of Ireland's leading angling resorts.
 Boats can be hired for excursions to the many...